oliversturm/cqrs-grid-demo/docs/README-cloud9.md

 **Note** that the `git clean` command isn't strictly necessary at all times.
 It is meant to clean up files and directories from the workspace that don't exist in the branch you're switching to.

-**Note** that at the point of writing, not all branches of the demo project have been tested with Cloud9 yet, and for those branches you won't find the `prepare-cloud9.sh` script.

 ### 3 - Prepare the project

 Once the IDE comes up, you see a terminal panel at the bottom of the browser window, with a title starting with `bash`.
 This is your command line terminal.
 Enter the following command to prepare the environment for the demo project.